huggingface/blog/sdxl_jax.md

     return pipeline.numpy_to_pil(np.array(images))
 ```

 `jit=True` indicates that we want the pipeline call to be compiled.
-This will happen the first time we call `generate`, and it will be very slow – JAX needs to trace the operations, optimize them and convert to low-level primitives.
+This will happen the first time we call `generate`, and it will be very slow – JAX needs to trace the operations, optimize them, and convert them to low-level primitives.
 We'll run a first generation to complete this process and warm things up:

 ```Python
 start = time.time()